This charming Mexican town is one of my favorite places I’ve been to in the entire country so far.

 - Stay informed: Stay informed about current events and potential risks, such as natural disasters or public protests.
 Check the news and travel advisories before and during your trip.

-By following these tips and exercising common sense, you can enjoy a safe and enjoyable visit to Cholula, Mexico.
+Generally speaking, following these tips and exercising common sense makes a safe and enjoyable visit to Cholula, Mexico.

 How Is Cholula Weather?

 Cholula has a temperate and humid climate, with average temperatures ranging from 10 to 25 degrees Celsius (50 to 77 degrees Fahrenheit) throughout the year.
 However, there can be significant temperature variations between day and night, as well as during different seasons.

 Here are some tips for how to dress during different times of the year in Cholula:

 - Spring (March to May): The spring season is characterized by mild temperatures and occasional rainfall.
 It’s a good idea to bring a light jacket or sweater for the cooler evenings, as well as a rain jacket or umbrella in case of showers.

 - Summer (June to August): Summer is the warmest time of year in Cholula, with temperatures sometimes reaching up to 30 degrees Celsius (86 degrees Fahrenheit).
 Lightweight, breathable clothing is recommended, such as cotton t-shirts, shorts, and dresses.
 It’s also a good idea to bring sunscreen and a hat to protect yourself from the strong sun.

 - Fall (September to November): Fall is a pleasant time of year in Cholula, with cooler temperatures and less rainfall.
 A light jacket or sweater is recommended for the evenings, as well as comfortable walking shoes for exploring the city.